ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 # Command-line quick start

 If you're command-line savvy and just want to get up and running with IPFS right away, follow this quick-start guide.
-Please note that this guide assumes that you'll be installing go-ipfs, the reference implementation written in Go.
+Please note that this guide assumes that you'll be installing Kubo, the reference implementation written in Go.

 ::: tip
 Don’t want to use the command line right now?
 Give the desktop-app implementation of IPFS a try.
 It also does all the steps listed on this page automatically, so you can run IPFS from the terminal later whenever you want.
 [Download IPFS Desktop now](https://github.com/ipfs/ipfs-desktop)